 “We are very excited to have Dale with us in Gainesville,” Troy said.
 “He brings a wealth of knowledge and experience to our program.
 Having been in the conference (SEC), Dale knows the level of competition and what it takes for our student-athletes to succeed.”

-Schultz comes to Gainesville from Noblesville, Indiana, where he was the Associate Head Coach at Ripfest Diving.
-Prior to that, Schultz spent 16 years at Southeastern Conference rival Arkansas (1989-2000, 2008-13) as the Razorbacks’head diving coach.
+Schultz came to Gainesville from Noblesville, Ind., where he was the Associate Head Coach at Ripfest Diving.
+Prior to that, Schultz spent 16 years at Southeastern Conference rival Arkansas (1989-2000, 2008-13) as the Razorbacks’ head diving coach.

 Schultz spent the past year in Noblesville as a private instructor at Ripfest, where he coached many individuals, including his daughter, Brooke, who enters the 10th grade this fall.